Language Courses

 Preparatory German Language Course offered by Dep. of German Studies

 Two-week German language course before the start of each semester.
-The course takes place simultaneous with the Department of International Relation’s Orientation Week.
-Classes will be coordinated with the Orientation Week programme, so your participation will be possible in both offerings!
+The course takes place simultaneously with the Department of International Relation’s Orientation Week.
+Classes will be coordinated with the Orientation Week program, so you will be able to participate in both the Orientation Weeks and the German Language Course!

 Course Level

-The intensive course is offered at advanced level but NOT for perfect beginners!
+The intensive course is offered at an advanced level and therefore is NOT suitable for beginners!

 Level required for attendance: A2+/B1.